-Antiques on the Farmington, located in Collinsville, Connecticut was home to this beautiful Victorian frame still life.
-Looking for good quality antique frames is always a highlight for me when I go antiquing with my wife, Jennifer.
-Finding old carved frames is rare to find in a typical shop, but there are usually many 19th and 20th century frames to be seen.
-Loss of compo ornamentation is a typical problem in frames from this period.
+Antiques on the Farmington, located in Collinsville, Connecticut, was home to this beautiful Victorian frame still life.
+Looking for suitable quality antique frames is always a highlight for me when I go antiquing with my wife, Jennifer.
+Finding old carved frames is rare in a typical shop, but there are usually many 19th and 20th-century frames to be seen.
+Loss of compo ornamentation is a common problem in picture frames from this period.

 Victorian Frame Still Life

-I believe the finish is original; however, it needs a serious cleaning.
+The finish is original; however, it needs a serious cleaning.
 Notice the closed corners – the compo ornamentation lines up nicely, with intent and symmetry.
-Also, the compo is in relatively good condition, with only a few losses here and there. (…look for the white spots where the compo has flaked off.)
+Also, the compo is in relatively good condition, with only a few losses here and there. (look for the white spots where the compo has flaked off.)

 A notable design feature is the beaded sight edge.
-I am not sure what design is on the top edge, and I have found no reference to it in my many frame books.
+I am still determining what design is on the top edge, and I have found no reference in my many frame books.

 In conclusion, this is a unique old frame.
-During my many years of frame hunting throughout Connecticut’s many antique shops, I have never come across a frame designed like this one.
+During my years of frame hunting throughout Connecticut’s many antique shops, this is the first time I have seen a frame designed like this.

 Victorian Frame Portrait.

-Some of the notable Victorian features are the oval sight and center frieze with leopard pattern.
+Some notable Victorian features are the oval sight and center frieze with a leopard pattern.

-Something that you often see today in antique frames is that they have been over-painted with bronze or copper paint, or even worse… Shabby Chic. (gag!)
+You often see today in antique frames that they have been over-painted with bronze or copper paint, or even worse, Shabby Chic. (gag!)
 Using bronze or copper paint was a common practice to cover up damaged areas of the finish rather than have the frames professionally repaired.
 One positive indicator that the original finish has been over-painted is the lack of luster and reflection that metallic-leaf (or true gold-leaf) often gives off, resulting in an overall flat appearance across the frame.
-Depending on how thick the paint was applied you will also notice a loss of detail in some of the design elements and compo ornamentation.
-(I’m personally not a fan of over-painted antique frames or Shabby Chic… but each to his own.)
+Depending on the paint’s thickness, you will also notice a loss of detail in some design elements and compo ornamentation.
+(I’m not a fan of over-painted antique frames or Shabby Chic, but each to his own.)

-In conclusion, this is a nice looking Victorian frame despite some of the visible signs of touch-up and repair work.
-The frame seems to be in good condition and still retains much of its original finish.
-I also like that it has a nice patina.
+In conclusion, this is a nice-looking Victorian frame despite some visible signs of touch-up and repair work.
+The frame is in good condition and retains much of its original finish, and I also like that it has a nice patina.